Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ## create

 The SDK creation factory.
 Create an instance of the SDK by calling this factory with the desired configurations.
-The SDK instance will be refered as 'api' throughout the rest of the documentation content.
+The SDK instance will be referred as 'api' throughout the rest of the documentation content.

 ### Parameters